FOREX-Spain, Italy downgrades increase pressure on euro

 While U.S. interest rates are set to remain at zero into 2013, McCormick said the data showing 103,000 new jobs added in September at least suggests the U.S. economy "is not in as bad shape as some people think."

-Data Friday showed speculators cut their bets in favor of the U.S. dollar in the week to Oct.
-4, a sign that they were starting to take on more risky positions in other currencies.
+Any signs of future improvement should benefit the Australian and Canadian dollars, among the hardest hit in recent months as investors cut exposure to risk, he said.

-Signs of future improvement should benefit the Australian dollar, among the hardest hit in recent months as investors cut exposure to risk, he said.
-The Aussie rose 1.2 percent this week AUD=D4, its best since the week ending Aug.
-28. (Additional reporting by Nick Olivari; Editing by James Dalgleish)
+The Australian dollar rose 0.4 percent to $0.9783 AUD=D4 and was up about 1 percent on the week, its best since the week ending Sept.
+4. The U.S. dollar was up 0.1 percent at 1.0398 Canadian dollars but was down 0.9 percent on the week.
+(Reporting by Steven C. Johnson and Nick Olivari; Editing by Leslie Adler)

 BRUSSELS, Feb 6 The following are mergers under review by the European Commission and a brief guide to the EU merger process: